-- (v) [Not used]. - (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if permitted under your customer connection contract or under the energy laws;322 or - (v) if you request us to arrange disconnection within the protected period; or - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.
+- (iii) on a weekend or a public holiday; or - (iv) on the days between 20 December and 31 December (both inclusive) in any year; or - (v) if you are being disconnected under clause 14.1(a), during an extreme weather event[Not used]. - (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if permitted under your customer connection contract or under the energy laws;322 or - (v) if you request us to arrange disconnection within the protected period; - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.